Soniox

 Handling pauses

-To implement pause or mute functionality without disconnecting the session, stream zero-valued PCM samples (silence) at real-time cadence.
+To implement pause or mute functionality without disconnecting the session, you should use manual finalization with connection keepalive.

-This ensures that session-level context — such as speaker diarization or language tracking — is maintained throughout the stream.
+This ensures that session-level context — such as speaker diarization or language tracking — is maintained throughout the stream, and keeps the connection alive.

 Key concepts